functionland/docs/docs/api/data.md

 Data API provides a graphql based interface for storing and querying structured data.
 Decentralized application developers for Box can use this API to create, update and delete JSON documents using a standard graphql interface directly on their Box.
-The Data API is a part of [Fula Client](https://github.com/functionland/fula/tree/main/libraries/fula-client) and you can use it using the `graphql` interface.
+The Data API is a part of [Fula Client](https://github.com/functionland/fula/tree/main/libraries/fula-client) and you can invoke it using the `graphql` interface.

 `async graphql(query: string, variableValues?: never, operationName?: string)`